 Monitors, also known as Visual Display Units (VDUs), are a computer’s primary output device.
 It creates images by arranging small dots, known as pixels, in a rectangular pattern.
 The amount of pixels determines the image’s sharpness.

-The two kinds of viewing screen used for monitors are:
+The two kinds of viewing screens used for monitors are described below.

-(1) Cathode-Ray Tube (CRT): Pixels are minuscule visual elements that make up a CRT display.
+- Cathode-Ray Tube (CRT) Monitor: Pixels are minuscule visual elements that make up a CRT display.
 The higher the image quality or resolution, the smaller the pixels.

-(2) Flat-Panel Display Cathode-Ray Tube Monitor: In comparison to the CRT, a flat-panel display is a type of video display with less volume, weight, and power consumption.
+- Flat-Panel Display Monitor: In comparison to the CRT, a flat-panel display is a type of video display with less volume, weight, and power consumption.
 They can be hung on the wall or worn on the wrist.

 Flat-panel displays are currently used in calculators, video games, monitors, laptop computers, and graphical displays.